rugveth1210/Language-Learning-Blob/_posts/2023-03-10-FifthStep.md

   Objects are instances of classes that contain data and behavior.
 To create an object of a class, you can use the new keyword followed by the class name and constructor parameters.
-  A constructor is a special method that is used to create and initialize an object of a class. <b>Another Challenge I faced when learning C# Object, Class, and Constructor is learning how to use constructors to create and initialize objects.</b> The this keyword is used to refer to the current object in a class.
-It can be used to access the fields and methods of the current object. <b>Apart from this, another challenge I faced when learning C# Object, Class, and Constructor is learning how to use the this keyword to refer to the current object.</b> Here is an example based on above concepts
+  A constructor is a special method that is used to create and initialize an object of a class. <b>Another Challenge I faced when learning C# Object, Class, and Constructor is learning how to use constructors to create and initialize objects.</b> The 'this' keyword is used to refer to the current object in a class.
+It can be used to access the fields and methods of the current object. <b>Apart from this, another challenge I faced when learning C# Object, Class, and Constructor is learning how to use the 'this' keyword to refer to the current object.</b> Here is an example based on above concepts
   I used in <a href="https://github.com/rugveth1210/Language-Learning-Blog/blob/main/_Codes/Employee.cs">code</a>.
 </p>